 A Case For Small Christian Colleges

-Small Christian colleges like Grace College are engines for the economy.
+Small Christian schools like Grace College are engines for the economy.
 They are committed to offering generous financial aid.
 They are vehicles for career success.
 And they produce graduates who care deeply about their communities.

 So, what comes to mind when you hear the words “small Christian college”?